Skip to Content

 Moisture Control For Winter RV Living

+Moisture control in an RV is essential to prevent mold and mildew from causing potentially serious issues.
+In winter, it’s especially important (and harder) to keep moisture at bay.
 Even though you’re probably inclined to want to seal everything up airtight to keep heat in and cold out, DON’T!
-You’d just be trapping in all of the moisture you’re creating in your RV.
-So…
+You’ll only trap all of the moisture you’re creating in your RV.

-First, run your vent fans… yes, even in winter.
+Yes, even in winter.
 You need to be able to run your roof vent fans in any kind of weather.
 This is why we have long recommended the installation of RV roof vent covers.
-They allow vents to be open without letting rain or snow enter the RV.
+They allow vents to be open without letting rain or snow enter the RV (check out our post on how to install an RV roof vent cover for further information).
+Vent covers aren’t expensive and are well worth the minimal effort to install.

 Camco 40421 Aero-Flo Roof Vent Cover (White)